DependableSystemsLab/LLTFI/llvm_passes/instruction_duplication/README.md

 - Use `--enableChainDuplication` to toggle between ACD (Arithmetic Chain Duplication) and AID (Arithmetic SID).
 Default value if nothing is specified: False
 - Use `--llfiIndex` to specify the LLFI index (unique instruction number) to do SID.
 Default value if nothing is specified:all

-3. Execute the sample application following the steps mentioned in their README.
+3. Copy the `SIDHelperFunctions.ll` from `LLTFI/llvm_passes/instruction_duplication/shared_lib/` folder to the sample application folder and execute the application following the steps mentioned in their README.